QData/TextAttack/docs/attacks/attack_result.rst

 Attack Result
 ===================

-The result of a search method's attempt to find a valid transformation.
+The result of an attack's attempt to find a successful adversarial perturbation.

 .. automodule:: textattack.attack_results.attack_result
    :members: